cswclui/katacoda-scenarios-1/msdb-003/step03.md

 ```

-Querying the MongoDB database using the command line tool reveals that data that we written to `POST` `/orders` when we seeded the database as the beginning of this scenario is indeed in the `read` data source too.
+Querying the MongoDB database using the command line tool reveals that data that was written to `POST` `/orders` when we seeded the database as the beginning of this scenario is indeed in the `read` data source too.

 **Step 15:**  Leave the command line tool: